hlovatt/statmach/README.md

 except that the output occurs in the ``__entry__`` and ``__exit__`` methods.
 In particular these methods start and stop timers and turn LEDs on and off.
 The timers in turn schedule events to fire when they timeout.
+The ``usr`` switch on the PyBoard board is used to simulate a fault.

-A further difference between the Micropython and desktop code is that the Micropython code has a start state, this state is to allow the state machine to be initialized before it is started (which is common for state machines)
+A further difference between the Micropython and desktop code is that the Micropython code has a start state, this state is to allow the state machine to be initialized before it is started (which is common for state machines).

 For more state machine examples see ``test_statmach.py``.